CICE-Consortium/Icepack/doc/source/science_guide/sg_itd.rst

 If simulations begin without ice (``ice_ice='none'``), the FSD can emerge without initialization.
 This is the recommended initialization for studies on the FSD itself.
 If simulations begin with ice cover, some initial FSD must be prescribed in ``init_fsd``.
-The default is a simple relationship determined from point observations by Perovich & Jones (2014), but its basin-wide applicability has not been tested.
+The default is a simple relationship determined from point observations by :cite:`Perovich14`, but its basin-wide applicability has not been tested.